Macabir/SQL-Portfolio/README.md

-This portfolio was created with SQL Server Management Studio 20.
+The code here was developed with the benefit of SQL Server Management Studio 20.